arashl1364/BFMediate/README.md

 matplot(out_10000$beta_Y[,3], type = 'l')

 ```
-In the first estimation results, we see that posteriors seem to converge quite fast (after 500 iterations).
-But as the algorithm runs relatively fast, to make sure we are using draws from a converged posterior, we estimate the model with R = 10000 and throw away the first 2000 draws as burnin.
+Based in R = 2000, we see that posteriors appear to converge quite fast (after 500 iterations or so).
+To ensure precise posterior summaries, we estimate the model with R = 10000 and throw away the first 2000 draws as burnin.
+Run time is not much of a constraint here.

-Similar to the simple model we can compute any function of the posteriors of the direct and indirect effects, measurement equations' parameters of both M and Y, and the indicators' cutoff values.
+Based on on 8000 posterior draws, one can now compute any function of the parameters and summarize its distribution, such as e.g., the direct and indirect effects.

 ```
 #results